Sabine Bernabè

 Sabine Bernabè is Vice President and Director-General of the Independent Evaluation Group (IEG), World Bank Group, since 2023.

-Sabine leads IEG at a critical juncture for the World Bank Group (WBG), holding it accountable for the implementation of the Evolution Roadmap and helping it learn throughout the process to inform course correction and enhance the effectiveness of the WBG activities in the future.
+Sabine leads IEG at a critical juncture for the World Bank Group (WBG), holding it accountable for the implementation of the Better Bank Initiative and helping it learn throughout the process to inform course correction and enhance the effectiveness of the WBG activities in the future.

 Sabine earned a Ph.
-D from the London School of Economics and a Masters from SDA Bocconi.
+D from the London School of Economics and a master’s degree from SDA Bocconi.